LudovicEspeel/course-object-oriented-programming-with-cpp/docs/b-fundamentals/08-functions/README.md

 }
 ```

-### 3. Sizeof Array
+### 3. Sizeof array

-*What is happening here?
-Why is the output of this code snippet wrong?*
+What is happening here?
+Why is the output of this code snippet wrong?

 ```cpp
 #include <iostream>